bruj0/ProxmoxIPv6/README.md

 ## Description
 This howto will help you set up a Promox host with a fully routed IPv4 and IPv6 network for VMs with an out of band firewall.

-We create 2 internal networks between the host and the Firewall
+We create 2 routed internal networks between the host and the Firewall

 IPv4:
 - Host: 169.254.0.1 to Firewall: 169.254.0.2
 - 172.16.0.0/16 is routed via 172.16.0.2

 IPv6:
-- Host: rangeA::3 to Firewall rangeA::4
+- Point to Pint rangeIPv6::3 to Firewall rangeIPv6::4
-- rangeB:8000::/65 routed via rangeA::4
+- rangeIPv6::/64 routed via rangeIPv6::4

 ## Install
 For normal install go to: https://www.proxmox.com/en/proxmox-ve/get-started